As an Amazon Associate, I earn from qualifying purchases. Please read my Full Affiliates Disclosure here.

 You can add about 2 tbsp brown sugar and 1 tbsp balsamic vinegar to the caramelised onions about 10 minutes before you take it off the heat although, it is optional.

-How to make chicken suya
+How to make chicken suya in the oven

 - To the chicken, add 2 tablespoons of suya spice, add salt and chicken seasoning if desired.
 Add 2tbsp of vegetable oil and mix all together till well combined.
 Leave to marinade for at least 1 hour or overnight preferably for the flavour to be well infused into the chicken.